apache/nuttx/Documentation/components/drivers/character/can.rst

 CAN Drivers
 ===========

-NuttX supports only a very low-level CAN driver.
+NuttX supports character device CAN a very low-level CAN driver and SocketCAN as a more high level (and more overhead) option.
 This driver supports only the data exchange and does not include any high-level CAN protocol.
 The NuttX CAN driver is split into two
 parts: